LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Default.rst

 operations listed in :numref:`SUNTimestepHeuristics.Description.operations`.
 The SUNTimestepHeuristics_Default class also provides the following constructor routine:

-.. c:function:: SUNTimestepHeuristics SUNTimestepHeuristicsDefault(SUNContext sunctx)
+.. c:function:: SUNTimestepHeuristics SUNTimestepHeuristics_Default(SUNContext sunctx)

    This constructor function creates and allocates memory for a SUNTimestepHeuristics_Default object, and inserts its default parameters.
 The only